Edinburgh-Genome-Foundry/BandWitch/docs/index.rst

 (the documentation is under construction, come back later for more)

 Bandwitch is a Python library for the planning and analysis of restriction experiments in DNA assembly operations.
-Bandwitch implements enzyme selection methods to validate or identify DNA assemblies, and routines to automatically validate/identify assemblies from experimental data.
+Bandwitch implements method to select the best enzyme(s) to validate or identify DNA assemblies.
+It also provides report generation methods to automatically validate/identify assemblies from experimental data.

 You can try BandWitch's enzyme suggestion feature in `this web demo <http://cuba.genomefoundry.org/digestion-selector>`_, and the sequence validation (from AATI fragment analyzer files) in `this other demo <http://cuba.genomefoundry.org/analyze-digests>`_